CodeLegends-org/codeflow/README.md

 # How to run the website

-1. Download the folder and run main.html in website direcotry from your web browser
+1. Download the project folder and run the main.html in the downloaded .zip file from your web browser.

 # How to deploy to heroku